cliveg/cx-sql/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template creates SQL Server instances with the 5  data disks configured in a simple storage space as a single drive for maximum IOPS.
 You can customize the count of instances so you can build 1 SQL Server to as many as you like!
 It creates a new volume with the target interleave of 64KB striped across the number of disks present.
 The volume is formatted with NTFS and presented as the H:\.
 This is ideal for IOPS and throughput intensive workloads while still leveraging standard storage.
-The storage account created is locally redundant (LRS) Premium Storage.
+The storage account created is locally redundant (LRS) Premium Storage.<br>

-Trigger using the button on this page 'Deploy to Azure' or PowerShell.
+Trigger using the button on this page 'Deploy to Azure' or PowerShell.<br>

-Azure PowerShell Approach:
+Azure PowerShell Approach:<br>
-1. Add-AzureAccount
+1. Add-AzureAccount<br>
-2. Set-AzureSubscription -Name 'my subscription' (optional if you have multiple!)
+2. Set-AzureSubscription -Name 'my subscription' (optional if you have multiple!)<br>
 3. New-AzureResourceGroup -DeploymentName 'AzureDeploy' -Location 'WestUS' -TemplateUri 'https://raw.githubusercontent.com/cliveg/cx-sql/prod-two-server/azuredeploy.json'-verbose -newStorageAccountName contososa123 -DnsName uniquename123 -Name 'SQLServer' -vmCount 1
-Below are the parameters that the template expects
+Below are the parameters that the template expects<br>

 | Name   | Description    |
 |:--- |:---|